 Nutrient Loading and Impacts in Lakes Champlain and Memphremagog

 In October 2017, the International Joint Commission (IJC) received a request from the governments of Canada and the United States concerning high levels of phosphorus and harmful algal blooms (HABs) in Lake Champlain and Lake Memphremagog.
+This page is where you can find out how the IJC responded to that request.

 Project 1 - Missisquoi Bay, Lake Champlain and Richelieu River